 Philippines Eyes Cambodian Partnerships for Infrastructure Boom

 In a significant move towards enhancing infrastructure development, San Miguel Corporation, one of the Philippines’ largest conglomerates, is actively seeking partnerships with Cambodian firms.
-This initiative was highlighted during a meeting between Philippine Prime Minister Hun Manet and San Miguel Corporation Chairman and CEO Ramon S. Ang on February 10, 2025.
+This initiative was highlighted during a meeting between Philippine Prime Minister Hun Manet and San Miguel Corporation Chairman and CEO Ramon S. Ang on 10 February 2025.

 San Miguel Corporation, renowned for its expertise across various sectors—including physical infrastructure, food and beverage, energy, and petroleum—has made a name for itself with landmark projects like the Ninoy Aquino International Airport.
 Now, the company is eyeing investment opportunities in Cambodia, particularly in the realm of major infrastructure projects.

 Prime Minister Hun Sen warmly welcomed San Miguel’s interest, noting the vast potential for investment within Cambodia.
-He showcased opportunities in developing expressways that could bolster connectivity not just within Cambodia but also link it to neighboring countries in the region.
+He showcased opportunities in developing expressways that could bolster connectivity not just within Cambodia but also link it to neighbouring countries in the region.

 With this potential collaboration, both countries stand to benefit, ushering in a new era of development and economic growth in the region.
 As Cambodian firms gear up to join forces with a major player like San Miguel, the future looks promising for infrastructure advancements that could reshape the country’s landscape.